EmilHvitfeldt/smltar/docs/07_ml_classification.md

 #> 5 0.000113 roc_auc binary     0.953    10 0.000525 Preprocessor1_Model05
 ```

-We see here that including more predictors did not measurably improve our model performance, but it did change the regularization a bit.
+We see here that including more predictors did not measurably improve our model performance or even change the regularization.
 With only text features in Section \@ref(casestudysparseencoding) and the same grid and sparse encoding, we achieved an accuracy of 0.953, the same as what we see now by including the features dealing with dates and tags as well.
-The best regularization penalty in Section \@ref(casestudysparseencoding) was 0.0007 but here it is a bit higher, indicating that our model learned to regularize more strongly once we added these extra features.
-This makes sense, and we can use `tidy()` and some **dplyr** manipulation to find at what rank (`term_rank`) any of the date or tag variables were included in the regularized results, by absolute value of the model coefficient.
+The best regularization penalty in Section \@ref(casestudysparseencoding) was 0.0007 and is about the same here.
+We can use `tidy()` and some **dplyr** manipulation to find at what rank (`term_rank`) any of the date or tag variables were included in the regularized results, by absolute value of the model coefficient.

 ```r